 Ealing House, situated in the heart of Porthleven just a moment's stroll from the harbour, is a traditional detached Cornish cottage steeped in history; in its 160+ years it's been a general store, sweet shop, tobacconist and later home to Percy Edward Pinkerton the translator, writer and poet.
 It's in a great location in the heart of the village conveniently close to the harbour with its many shops, galleries, cafes, pubs and restaurants and a short walk from the beach.

 Entry is via a full width glazed porch which leads into a spacious lounge dining room, with access to small patio area via a glazed door.
-There is plenty of room to sit and dine in comfort and enjoy the entertainment available on the large Smart TV, which benefits from an Amazon Fire TV Stick and Netflix.
+There is plenty of room to sit and dine in comfort and enjoy the entertainment available on the large Smart TV with a Freesat service and a Fire TV Stick for available catch-up services.
 To the rear of the property you will also find a well-equipped kitchen, spacious utility room and shower room/wc.

 Upstairs there are three bedrooms, one double bedroom with fully fitted wardrobes and access to the balcony, one king bedroom and to the rear of the property a single bedroom with Juliet balcony.
 There is also a family bathroom with shower over bath.